TirFramework/Tir/README.md

 ### User Package

 The "User" package manages authentication, leveraging CRUD and Mehr-Panel functionalities.
-It enables user management, authentication, and interacts with the admin panel.
+It enables user management, and authentication, and interacts with the admin panel.

 ### Authorization Package